lmkoch/lab-site-jekyll/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Welcome to the Machine Learning in Medicine lab at the University of Bern led by [Prof. Lisa Koch](people/).
-We are part of the Department of Diabetes, Endocrinology, Nutritional Medicine, and Metabolism (UDEM) at the medical faculty, and are affiliated with the Diabetes Center Berne.
-Our core goal is to develop certifiably safe, reliable and effective data science tools to improve diabetes care.
-More broadly, we are interested in trustworthy AI methods for biomedical data analysis, including wearable and biomedical images.

 <div class="row align-items-center">
     <div class="col-sm mt-3 mt-md-0">